|Teaching method||Contact hours|

 - research ethics.

-The course is designed for masters level students who intend to do research in settings characterized by violence, crisis, and (post-)conflict transitions.
-It is recommended for MID-students, especially those specializing in Disaster Studies.
-The course is also open to students from other Master programs (e.g. MDR and MTO) and to Ph.D. students.
+The course is designed for masters level students who intend to do research in settings that can be considered 'difficult' for a variety of reasons, for instance because they are characterized by violence, crisis, and (post-)conflict transitions.
+It is recommended for MID-students, especially those specialising in Disaster Studies.
+The course is also open to students from other Master programs (e.g. MDR, MIL and MTO) and to Ph.D. students.

 After successful completion of this course students are expected to be able to: